-The wife of a viscount is a viscountess and is known as Lady (Chelmsford).
+The wife of a viscount is a viscountess and is known as Lady (Tilney).
 Use of the title viscountess in speech is socially incorrect unless it needs to be specifically mentioned, for example in a list of patrons.

 How to address a Viscount and Viscountess

 The recommended (social) style of address is as follows:

 |Beginning of letter||Dear Lord/Lady Tilney|

 |End of letter||Yours sincerely|

 |Verbal communication||Lord/Lady Tilney|